approov/web-quickstart-fingerprintjs-javascript/README.md

 connect-src https://your-domains.com https://web-1.approovr.io/ https://api.sjpf.io/ https://api.fpjs.io/;
 ```

-> **IMPORTNAT:** In your app you need to replace `https://api.sjpf.io/` and `https://api.fpjs.io/` with the customs domains you have set in the FingerprintJS Dashboard.
-The customs doamins are necessary to avoid being blocked by AD blockers.
+> **IMPORTANT:** In your app you need to replace `https://api.sjpf.io/` and `https://api.fpjs.io/` with the customs domains you have set in the FingerprintJS Dashboard.
+The customs domains are necessary to avoid being blocked by AD blockers.

 You can check in isolation the Content Security Policy for your site [here](https://csp-evaluator.withgoogle.com/) or testing it in conjunction with all the other security headers [here](https://securityheaders.com).